stevenremot/roguel-ike/README.md

 ## Usage ##

-To load the file write this in your emacs configuration:
+To load the file write this in your Emacs configuration:

     (add-to-list 'load-path "/path/to/roguel-ike/")
     (require 'roguel-ike)